ghrcdaac/GHRC-Discover-Granules/README.md

 If you don't have Cumulus stack deployed yet please consult [this repo](https://github.com/nasa/cumulus) and follow the [documentation](https://nasa.github.io/cumulus/docs/cumulus-docs-readme) to provision it.
 ## EFS
-It is also a requirement to have an EFS partition in EC2 to store the SQLite database.
+It is recommended to set up an EFS partition in EC2 to store the SQLite database.
+Persistent memory will not be possible without doing this but would still be possible to run one off discovery processes.
 See the following repo for setting it up: https://github.com/ghrcdaac/terraform-aws-efs-mount/releases/download/v0.1.4/terraform-aws-efs-mount.zip